Quick Start

 Olac is available on Brew via a private tap.
 This works only for MacOS systems, both Intel and Apple Silicon.
 To install Olac via Brew, run the following command:

-There are binaries available on github releases
+There are binaries available on

 Download the file and save it somewhere in your $PATH